willianmelo/DesignPatterns/README.md

 # DesignPatterns
-Repository to store and share my studies on Design Patterns in C#
+Repository to store and share my studies about Design Patterns in C#